-• If you are considering dropping the class you should speak with me first.
+If you are considering dropping the class you should speak with me first.
+It is the student's responsibility to withdraw from this course.
 If you decide to drop the class, then you should submit a Student Initiated Drop Form online from the SPC website.
 Failure to complete the drop procedure will result in an "F" grade on your transcript.
 The drop date can be found on the SPC calendar.